Minimum stationary values of sparse random directed graphs: Stationary distributions

-\begin{rem} Bordenave, Caputo and Salez~\cite{bordenave2018,bordenave2019} showed that the mixing time of the random walk on $\vecGn$ coincides with the \emph{entropic time}, and exhibits cutoff.
-Jensen's inequality implies that $\tent\geq (1+o(1))\log_{\nu} n$, which is whp the typical distance of the $\vecGn$.
-Thus, by the results in~\cite{cai2020a}, \(\tent+\max_{f \in \cE^{-}_0} h(f)\) is at least the diameter of $\vecGn$ whp. \end{rem}
+\begin{rem} Bordenave, Caputo and Salez~\cite{bordenave2018,bordenave2019} showed that the mixing time of the random walk on $\vecGn$ coincides with the \emph{entropic time} and exhibits cutoff.
+In addition, there is a relation between the parameters considered and the distances in the random graph.
+First, $\tent\geq \log_{\nupm} n$, where $\nupm$ is defined in~\eqref{SPEK} (see~\cite[Eq.
+(3.3)]{caputo2020a}), which is whp the asymptotic value of the distance between two uniformly chosen vertices of $\vecGn$.
+Second, by the results in~\cite{cai2020a}, \(\tent+\max_{f \in \cE^{-}_0} h(f)\) is whp at least the asymptotic value of the diameter of $\vecGn$. \end{rem}